Nonparametric learning from Bayesian models with randomized objective functions: Foundations of Nonparametric Learning

 We will use the general construction of Section \ref{sec:general} to describe a sampling algorithm.
-We assume we have access to samples from the posterior mixing distribution, $\pi(\gamma | x_{1:n})$, in the MDP.
+We assume we have access to samples from the posterior parametric mixing distribution, $\pi(\gamma | x_{1:n})$, in the MDP.
 In the case of model misspecification, [S1], if the data contains no ties, this is simply the parametric Bayesian posterior under $\{f_{\gamma}(x), \pi(\gamma)\}$, for which there is a large literature of computational methods available for sampling - see for example \cite{robert2005}.
 If there are ties then we refer the reader to \cite{Antoniak1974} or note that we can simply break ties by adding a new pseudo-variable, such as $x^* \sim N(0, \epsilon^2)$ for small $\epsilon$.

-The sampling algorithm, found in Algorithm \ref{algo:mdp-training}, can be thought of as a mixture of Bayesian bootstraps.
-After a sample is drawn from the mixing posterior, $\pi(\gamma | x_{1:n})$, a posterior pseudo-sample is generated, $x_{1:T} \stackrel{iid}{\sim} f_{\gamma^{(i)}}(x)$, and added to the dataset, which is then randomly weighted.
+The sampling algorithm, found in Algorithm \ref{algo:mdp-training}, is a mixture of Bayesian posterior bootstraps.
+After a sample $\gamma^{(i)}$ is drawn from the mixing posterior, $\pi(\gamma | x_{1:n})$, a posterior pseudo-sample is generated, $x^{(i)}_{(n+1):(n+T)} \stackrel{iid}{\sim} f_{\gamma^{(i)}}(x)$, and added to the dataset, which is then randomly weighted.
 The parameter under this implicit distribution function is then computed as the solution of an optimization problem.

 Note for the special case of correcting model misspecification [S1], we have $\gamma \equiv \theta$, $f_\gamma(\cdot) \equiv f_\theta(\cdot)$, $\pi(\gamma | x_{1:n}) \equiv \pi(\theta | x_{1:n})$, $\alpha \equiv \theta$, $u(x, \alpha) \equiv \log f_\theta(x)$, so that the posterior sample is given by